 Overpasses provide locations where the trails pass above the obstruction.
 The trail may require a dedicated structure to provide this separated crossing.
 The trail may be aligned with an existing roadway bridge where the path is provided space on the bridge.
 Shared roadway/multi-use trail bridges can be found at some of the freeway, drainage channel, and river crossings.
-There are areas throughout greater Albuquerque where it is crucial to put an overpass.
-Examples include Paseo del Norte and Coors and the east I 40 Trail at Rio Grande Blvd.
-Overpasses can range from a simple pre-fabricated truss bridge, typically used to cross the shorter spans of arroyos and drainage channels like those along North Diversion Channel and Paseo del las Montañas, to the more complex bridge structure spanning multilane arterials and the Interstates, similar to the structures crossing Tramway, the newly constructed Bear Canyon Arroyo Bridge over Interstate 25, and several that cross Interstate 40.
+Overpasses can range from a simple pre-fabricated truss bridge, typically used to cross the shorter spans of arroyos and drainage channels like those along North Diversion Channel and Paseo del las Montañas, to the more complex bridge structure spanning multi-lane arterials and the Interstates, similar to the structures crossing Tramway, the newly constructed Bear Canyon Arroyo Bridge over Interstate 25, and several that cross Interstate 40.

 An underpass serves a similar purpose as an overpass but differs in that the multi-use trail passes below the barrier.
 In locations where the multi-use trail is aligned with an existing roadway underpass, the multi-use trail can be provided space adjacent to the roadway for the crossing.
-Where trails run separate from the roadway, a modified culvert large enough to provide safe protected access for the trail user and maintenance equipment can be effective.
+Where trails run separate from the roadway, a modified culvert large enough to provide protected access for the trail user and maintenance equipment can be effective.
 The City has successfully used a technique termed "notches" where roadway bridges intersect multi-use trails following major drainage channel alignments.
 A notch in the channel's sloping side provides space for the multi-use trail to pass below the bridge.